RxLaboratory/Duik/src-docs/docs/guide/bones/autorig/leg.md

 ![](../../../img/duik/bones/footroll_plantigrade.png)
 *Different ways to rotate the foot: Rest pose, Foot rotation (using the controller),* Toe *angle,* Tiptoe *angle,* Heel *angle, and* Foot Roll *angle.
 Notice how the three last angles also move the knee.*

-For a precise control of the foot, make sure each joints and bones are perfectly located, especially the toe bone, the tip, and the heel, as shown on the picture above.
+For a precise control of the foot, make sure all joints and bones are perfectly located, especially the toe bone, the tip, and the heel, as shown on the picture above.

 !!! tip
     The *Tiptoe*, *Heel*, and *Foot roll* values all move the knee when they're animated, and make it difficult to control precisely the movement of the knee and the leg.
 You should avoid animating them when possible.